TheDingodile/RL_gymnasium/README.md

 This parameter decides how often you want to measure the performance of the model.
 So you can get a smoother plot and not save too much data.

 In general, not all combinations of hyper-parameters is able to run.
 For example, not all environments has a continious version, so choosing continuous on a non-continious version might crash the program.
 Likewise, choosing you want to sample actions from a normal-distribution given you have a discrete action space will also crash the program.
 However, the program should be able to handle most of the combinations.
+Additionally, some hyper-parameter configurations could also cause the program to crash.
+Eg. A too high learning rate could make some models diverge.
+This is especially a potential issue in the monte carlo methods, as the variance is quite high here.

 ## Details
 The PPO implementation follows the original paper https://arxiv.org/pdf/1707.06347.pdf with regulization entropy.
 There are two versions implemented.
 The first uses seperate networks for the actor and advantage estimates, the second version uses a dual net.
+I got the best performance with the dual net.

 The soft actor critic implementation follows this https://spinningup.openai.com/en/latest/algorithms/sac.html.
 Which uses two Q-functions rather than a V-function as in the original paper which is found here https://spinningup.openai.com/en/latest/algorithms/sac.html.